readmeio/build-docs/README.md

 const source = `
 /*
- * createUser: Creates a user in the database
+ * Creates a user in the database
  *
  * This creates a user in the database.
 Here you can add a
  * full description.